 02. Project management tools

-I am sure many of you are familiar with project tools such as Basecamp but there are a few other tools that you might consider for your freelancing toolbox.
+You're probably familiar with project tools such as (03) Basecamp and (04) Trello but there are a few other tools that you might consider for your freelancing toolbox, and some have more features than you might currently be using.

 Sharing files with clients is also simple and effective.
 You're able to share a document via a public link or can hide the document behind a password.
 You may also set an expiration date for the link, which is often very useful.